VigTheCoder/social-media-profile-recommender/README.md

 - Ideal for applications like social media platforms and job recommendation systems.

 ## How It Works
 The algorithm compares profiles based on attributes such as education, occupation, hobbies, city, and more.
-Similarity scores are calculated for each attribute, and profiles that meet a set threshold are considered a match.
+Similarity scores are calculated for each attribute using appropriate similarity metrics.
+Cosine Similarity is applied to non-numeric attributes (like hobbies, occupation), while Jaccard Index is used for numeric attributes (like age, city).
+Once similarity scores are computed for each attribute, an overall similarity score is calculated for each profile.
+Profiles with a similarity score above the predefined threshold are considered a match and recommended.